iPhone 13 is here, and Apple gave it some big battery, storage and camera upgrades

 |$1,599

-All four models of the iPhone 13 are available to order starting Fri.
-Sept.
-17 and will be available starting Fri.
-Sept.
+All four models of the iPhone 13 are available to order starting Friday, Sept.
+17 and will ship Friday, Sept.
 24.

 The iPhone 13, 13 Mini, 13 Pro, 13 Pro Max get a bigger battery